GetGo-App/getgo-backend/README.md

    _For more detail, please refer to the [StackOverFlow](https://stackoverflow.com/questions/6876732/how-do-i-get-nuget-to-install-update-all-the-packages-in-the-packages-config)_
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Build and Run
+1. Choose GetGo_BE as Startup project
+2. Press F5 or choose GetGo_BE Button

 <!-- CONTRIBUTING -->
 ## Contributing
 If you have any suggestions that would make this project better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".